 Some of the most useful details concerning pupils for this period are to be found in the admission registers.
 They usually record pupil's name, age, name of parents /guardian, address, occupation, date of admission, year and class grade and sometimes reason for leaving or next school to be attended.

 These books give the name of the pupil who was punished, the date, the offence and punishment.

 Punishment books are Closed to Public Access (CPA) for 50 years.

-The punishment books are listed in Archives Investigator under the name of the school e.g. Punishment Book [Ardglen Public School].
+The punishment books are listed in the catalogue under the name of the school e.g. Punishment Book [Ardglen Public School].

 The contents of examination books vary.
 Some record pupils' examination results for each subject, total marks and place in grade.
 While others contain samples of examination questions.

 - staff meeting records, and